U.S. fights growing wildfire threat with shrinking budget

 "We are dealing with a different world of firefighting than we were 15 years ago," said NIFC spokesman Randy Eardley.

-The problem demands more than money, said Bill Stewart, co-director of the University of California Centre for Fire Research and Outreach.
+The problem demands more than money, said Bill Stewart, co-director of the University of California Center for Fire Research and Outreach.

 The budget has been generally sufficient as long as fires are limited to one state at a time, Stewart said, and prevention campaigns are prone to stalling when opponents discover it means destroying plant life that is either habitat for wildlife or aesthetically pleasing to humans.